 Here’s the kicker, the mild design of Edwin Jagger will allow you to use a more aggressive blade like a Personna or Feather if you want to shave closer.
 This is something that you’ll have may need to think about in the Merkur because it’s more aggressive.

-This negates any aggressiveness advantage the Merkur has over Edwin Jagger so it will boil down to which one works for your skin.
-If you are able to afford it, I’d recommend trying both to see which will work best.
+This negates any aggressiveness advantage the Merkur has over Edwin Jagger, so it will boil down to which one works for your skin.
+If you can afford it, I’d recommend trying both to see which will work best.

 It’s this attention to detail why Edwin Jagger is a bit more expensive than Merkur.

-The finish on a Merkur isn’t as smooth and polished but this should not dissuade your from it because it will shave well.
+The finish on a Merkur isn’t as smooth and polished, but this should not dissuade you from it because it will shave well.

 One look at the handle reveals how these differ.
 Edwin Jagger has a smooth finish with vertical grooves while Merkur has a crisscross finish that looks more industrial.

-There’s no doubt that Edwin Jagger looks way better but when it comes to functionality, Merkur wins because the crisscrossed knurling provides better grip.
+There’s no doubt that Edwin Jagger looks way better, but when it comes to functionality, Merkur wins because the crisscrossed knurling provides a better grip.